|Nutritional Guidelines (per serving)|

 Spread the tomato paste over the top of the meatloaf.

 Place the loaf pan on a baking tray to catch any drips that may bubble over.
 Bake for 1 hour and 15 minutes.
 Let meatloaf rest for 15 minutes before cutting to serve.

-I recommend using chuck beef for this recipe because the beef should have sufficient fat content to prevent the loaf from drying out while cooking.
-The addition of the ground pork should balance a leaner cut of beef if you prefer to use that instead.
+- We recommend using chuck beef for this recipe because the beef should have sufficient fat content to prevent the loaf from drying out while cooking.
+The addition of the ground pork should balance a leaner cut of beef, if you prefer to use that instead.

-I like to use tomato paste rather than ketchup as a topper because it has a more intense tomato flavor.
+- Using tomato paste rather than ketchup as a topper provides a more intense tomato flavor.
 It's sweeter even though it contains no added sugar.

 - Resting the loaf before serving prevents all those delicious juices from draining out when you cut into it.